 Trip to the Loire Valley from Paris

-Getting to the Loire Valley actually takes less time than you would expect!
-But this depends on how you want to plan your trip and on how many days you plan on staying in the region!
-Read on this article to find out the best way to organize your trip to the Loire Valley from Paris.
+Getting to the Loire Valley actually takes less time than you would expect.
+But, this depends on how you want to plan your trip and on how many days you plan on staying in the region!

-In the Loire Valley, there are many different castles that are worth the visit!
-However, they are located in different cities along the banks of the Loire river and there is a significant travel distance between a castle and the next one.
-This is why a car can be very handy, and many people opt for this option.
-They rent a car in Paris and drive to the Loire Valley.
-Thanks to the car, people are free and independent and can visit all the Loire Valley landmarks at their own pace.
+In the Loire Valley, you’ll find that there are many different castles that are worth the visit!
+However, they are located in different cities along the banks of the Loire river and there is a significant travel distance between each castle and the next one.
+That is why a car can be very handy, and many people opt for this option.
+Some decide to rent a car in Paris and then drive to the Loire Valley.
+Thanks to the car, people feel free and independent, and can visit all the Loire Valley landmarks at their own pace.

 What to see in the Loire Valley